What makes Iron Chef Imports different to other companies?

 What makes Iron Chef Imports different to its competitors?

-Firstly let me say that my customers usually expect me to say that my competitors are the spawn of Satan, but there are a number of other import brokers who I happily recommend to people who ask, and many potential customers of mine have ended up going to them to find their cars.
-There are also some import brokers I wouldn’t touch with a barge pole, but that’s the same for any industry I guess.
-The more astute of you would’ve noticed that my fee is a little cheaper than my competitors, but that doesn’t mean you’re getting ripped off by them – import brokering is a very thankless task at times!
+Our potential customers usually expect us to say that our competitors are the spawn of Satan, but there are a number of other import brokers who we’d happily recommend to people who ask, and many potential customers of ours have ended up going to them to find their cars.
+There are also some import brokers we wouldn’t touch with a barge pole, but that’s the same for any industry.

-At this stage I rarely advertise, and new customers generally come to me by word-of-mouth from my current and previous customers.
-While I get depressed about lack of sales from time-to-time, I wouldn’t say I’ve necessarily got the killer instinct for “closing the deal” (unless I’m negotiating with a dealer in Japan on behalf of a client!).
-I do this job because I love cars and I love finding great cars for other car nuts.
-I don’t bullshit around – if I think it’s a silly move importing a certain kind of car, I will say so, even if it costs me a sale.
-I know that my family will still have food on the table if I don’t force customers to buy cars they don’t want just for the sake of a broker’s fee, and so that’s how I operate.
-I’m a one-man show, and my customers appreciate the personal attention they get as a result.
+We rarely advertise, and new customers generally come to us by word-of-mouth from current and previous customers.
+We do this job because we love cars and love finding great cars for other car nuts.
+We don’t bullshit around: if we think it’s a silly move importing a certain kind of car, we will say so, even if it costs me a sale.
+We know that our families will still have food on the table if we don’t force customers to buy cars they don’t want just for the sake of a broker’s fee, and so that’s how we operate.

 Why not just pay you up front for everything?